mmrtonmoybd/simplewebrtc-messenger/README.md

 7. Invite a friend or use another device with a front camera, visit the url.
 Give another name but provide the same room name
 8. Remote videos should show up on both videos.
 You can also send chat which also works without video

-If the video stutters or freezes, it's probably due to the slow upload speeds given by your ISP.
+If the video stutters or reezes, it's probably due to the slow upload speeds given by your ISP.

 ## License